mgtm98/GSoC/secondVersion.md

 _in this milestone First set of examples (Board Basics) will be delivered and it's estimated to be delivered in a week_

 ### Second Phase
-_in this milestone the Second set of examples (Communication & Sensors Examples) will be delivered and it's estimated to be delivered in (~ 3 : 4 weeks) depends on the the sensors available for me to interface and if it has a micropython libs. available or i have to write it from scratch_
+_in this milestone the Second set of examples (Communication & Sensors Examples) will be delivered and it's estimated to be delivered in (~ 3 : 4 weeks) depends on the the sensors available for me to interface and if it has a micropython libs. available or I have to write it from scratch_

 ### Third Phase
 _In the third milestone the third set of examples (Robotics examples) & the Hardware prototypes will be delivered and  it's estimated to be delivered in (~ 2:3 weeks)_